 T G Green Milk Jug

-Our very handsome T G Green Cornish Ware milk jug has a green shield stamp to its underside (see image) which dates it to 1930 - 50.
-It's a very pleasing object and a throughly useful friend in the kitchen - and in good condition, considering its many years of toil.
+Our very handsome T G Green Cornish Kitchenware milk jug has a green shield stamp to its underside (see image) which dates it to 1930 - 50.
+It's a very pleasing object and a thoroughly useful friend in the kitchen - and in good condition, considering its many years of toil.

 The classic blue and white banded design was born as a result of the economic recession that followed the First World War.
 With factory workers in their white earthenware division down to a two-day week, further projects were urgently required.
 The result was Cornish Kitchenware, or Cornish Ware, as it became known.

-The banded Cornish ware was created by dipping the unfired pottery in blue slip and then turning each piece on a lathe to remove bands of the slip, revealing the white body underneath.
+The banded Cornish Ware was created by dipping the unfired pottery in blue slip and then turning each piece on a lathe to remove bands of the slip, revealing the white body underneath.
 A clear glaze followed to make them watertight and suitable for kitchen use.
-It is said that the blue and white stripes reminded an employee of the Cornish seaside - hence the Cornish Ware name, which, in fact, had no connection with Cornwall at all.
+It was named after the Cornish clay that was used in the making of the first pieces, a set of E. Blue jugs in 1922.
+The clay was brought to Derbyshire, as it helped "stick" the blue slip, the range initially being called E. Blue - Electric Blue.
+The idea of blue and white stripes representing the Cornish seaside was only used in advertising from 1949, and is a purely romantic idea that it gave birth to the Cornish Ware name.

 Year of manufacture: c.1930 - 1950